HediBenFraj/workout-app/README.md

         3- run "npm start" to start the clien side (front end server).
         4- in another command prompt navigate to the "backend" sub-foler once there run this command "nodemon server". and voila everything should work perfectly in your browser.

+In case you encounter problems, run "npm install cors mongoose" in the backend diroctory.